joshbegley/nyt-latest/README.md

 `We explore some of the tech challenges faced by educators.`\
 https://nytimes.com/2024/08/11/briefing/techonology-schools.html

-**The Briefing: Wrexham 3 Wycombe 2 - Hollywood in town, a hit in the U.S. and an underrated strikeforce?**\
+**The Briefing: Wrexham 3 Wycombe 2 - Hollywood in town, a hit in the U.S. and an underrated strike force?**\
 `Wrexham returned to League One after a 19-year absence with Ryan Reynolds and Rob McElhenney watching on and millions tuning in from the U.S`\
 https://nytimes.com/athletic/5690939/2024/08/11/wrexham-3-wycombe-2-hollywood-in-town-a-hit-in-the-u-s-and-an-underrated-strikeforce/